KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 **Cascade / Continuum / Conflation:** Christ comparisons call L₅-to-L₁ movement a Theonic cascade.
 Replace with Logos Continuum and singular full bearing.
 Greek pantheon generation is cosmogonic procession, not each ancestor becoming descendants.
 **Function-bearing:** Christ should be described as the singular full personal office-function bearer.
 Greek L₅ / IL₅ figures are cultural station / office correspondences, not the hypostases themselves.
 **Distal Apprehension:** Prometheus's appropriation of Olympian fire is a prime case.
 State that the inverse figure apprehends and reproduces an external pattern-contour; no centropic light, charge, or essence crosses the arc.
 The mythic "fire" remains the narrative carrier.
 **Soul / Essence:** Platonic Soul language may remain as attributed tradition.
-In the canonical gloss, Heracles's L₄ "essence" should be a Soul / individuated being or archetypal resonance, depending the intended claim.
+In the canonical gloss, Heracles's L₄ "essence" should be a Soul, an L₄ DP / DL figure, an archetypal articulation, or Form-resonance, depending on the intended claim.
 **Terminology:** Replace Source, capitalized Non-Fusion, and "saturation" of the Iron Age / field.
 Tighten governance / governor language outside the proper Governor-contra-Governed-Domain term.
 Replace verticality terms where structural direction is meant.
 **Prose / Formatting:** Strong lattice architecture.
 Long tables and hyphen compounds merit a PFR pass after semantic repair.
 **Cross-registry conflicts:** M1 line 57 collapses Chronos / Kronos into one Khaonic-to-terminal figure, while M2 and the reflection distinguish primordial time from Kronos / Saturn at IL₄.
 Do not erase the reflection's distinction pending registry adjudication.